 Give students the Winter MAP Assessment. |

-At least 46% of students will meet or exceed average growth on the MAP Reading assessment. |
+At least 47% of students will meet or exceed average growth on the MAP Reading assessment. |

 Give students the Spring MAP Assessment.
-At least 61% of students will meet or exceed average growth on the MAP Reading assessment. |
+At least 53% of students will meet or exceed average growth on the MAP Reading assessment. |

 Action Plan

-Action Plan For: Intervention
+Action Plan For: Math and ELA Intervention

 Measurable Goals: |